Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 When user unfocus B2, restore ABC.
 Keeping B allow user to fastly change focus on another sibling.
 This prevent the behavior of "open every interesting child in a new tab, then, browse tabs" which is kind of messy.

+User could possibly focus a component through a link to it.
+Then, instead of keeping the parent component in priority, keep the link's parent component in priority - always keep in priority the focus's source component.

 Could possibly decide on how much available memory there is. (performance.memory only available on Chrome) focus are hierarchized: ABC > A(DE) > D(FG).
 Each focus can be a different layer.
 Interface try to display a maximum layers begining with the last spawn.